KolFoxy/AncestorBotPHP/README.md

 - `zalgo` Transforms given sentence into something ̝̺̋l̃̊̕i͈͌͡k̛͉̕e̟̩ͥ ͆̄͐ẗ̥́̓ḧ̸͝i̷͚͘s.
 Aliases: `cursed`
 - `read` Interact with writing curios.
 Aliases: `book`, `heckbooks`, `knowledge`
 - `reveal` Add tentacles to your avatar or image.
 Aliases: `tentacles`
-- `fight` Play the Farmstead minigame.
-[More information and instructions.](farmstead_readme.md "More information and instructions.")

 ### Chat reactions:
 - `My resolve is tested`  or  `@user resolve is tested`  or  `...resolve is tested...`  — tests one's resolve, with a 25% chance of virtue.
 Case insensitve.